DennisDeSwart/php-stanford-nlp-datastore/README.md

 https://github.com/DennisDeSwart/php-stanford-corenlp-adapter
 ```

+Note: since this package contains a full version of the CoreNLP Adapter, you can use all of it's features with this package.

-## How to install
+## How to install the ZIP files

 - Install Stanford CoreNLP Server.
 You can find instructions on how to install in the links above
-- Copy the following files from "vendor/dennis-de-swart/php-stanford-nlp-datastore" to your Document_Root:
+- Unpack the files and copy them to your webserver directory.
-* "bootstrap.php"
-* "index.php"
-* "index.js"
-* "datastore.db"

-After moving you should be able to see the form, see example_form.PNG.

-## Requirements
-- PHP 5.3 or higher: it also works on PHP 7
-- Java SE Runtime Enviroment, version 1.8
-- Stanford CoreNLP Server 3.7.0
-- PHP-Stanford-CoreNLP-Adapter => already included using Composer
-- Windows or Linux/Unix 64-bit OS, 8Gb or more memory recommended.

-## Installation using Composer
+## Install using Composer

-You can install the adapter by putting the following line into your composer.json and running a composer update
+Add the following line to the "require" section of "composer.json" and run a composer update

 ```
     {